 Case in point: Grammy-winning musician Billie Eilish, who has millions of followers on Instagram and Twitter, has authored a book.
 Did you even know she had a book?
-The self-titled book, as reported in a different New York Times article, sold just 64 thousand copies (Millions of Followers?
-For Book Sales, 'It's Unreliable', December 7, 2021).
-Not a resounding success for the publisher, in spite of her massive social audience and popularity.
+As reported in a New York Times article, the self-titled book sold just 64 thousand copies (Millions of Followers?
+For Book Sales, 'It's Unreliable,' December 7, 2021).
+Not a resounding success for the publisher, despite her massive social audience and popularity.

 Considering how many followers she has on Instagram and Twitter, that's not even close to my 1 percent rule of thumb for book sales from your engaged fans.
 But that's the problem.
 Many of those who follow her may not be engaged fans.

 Though not discussed in the Times article about her book, I should note that Eilish has tens of millions of followers on TikTok, but she's barely active on the network.
-Of course, her posts have millions of views, and up to hundreds of thousands of likes.
-But she has not posted about her book that was published in May 2021.
+Of course, her posts have millions of views and up to hundreds of thousands of likes.
+But she has not posted about her book, published in May 2021.
 As I've talked about, it's all about engagement.
 One could barely expect Eilish to engage personally with her fans, given her superstar status.